3% Cover the Fee

 Strong communities also depend on good jobs and healthy local businesses.
 Montrose’s economy is growing, with employment in construction, healthcare, government, retail, and hospitality, but many of these jobs are vulnerable to rising living costs.
 I’m pro-working-class and pro-small-business because those interests rise or fall together.
 My dad spent over 30 years in a union as an aircraft mechanic, and that experience shaped my understanding of dignity in work.

-City government can help by simplifying permits and fees for local trades, food businesses, and creative or tech entrepreneurs.
-We should partner with CMU and our schools to build training pipelines into healthcare, the trades, and clean-energy work.
-And when public dollars fund major projects—streets, facilities, housing—we should do everything legally possible to ensure those projects create local jobs.
+City government can help by simplifying permits and fees for local trades, food businesses, and creative entrepreneurs.
+We already partner with CMU and our schools to build training pipelines into healthcare, the trades, and clean-energy work.
+Let’s continue this support.
+When public dollars fund major projects—streets, facilities, housing—we should do everything legally possible to ensure those projects create local jobs.

 Livability shows up in the small, daily things.
 Montrose has many residential streets that function as cut-throughs, and traffic safety is a growing concern.
 Lower speeds, basic traffic calming near schools, and filling gaps in sidewalks and bike networks are proven ways to reduce serious crashes, lower noise, and make neighborhoods feel calmer and safer.
 Parks, trails, and recreational facilities aren’t luxuries—they’re investments in youth retention, public health, and community connection.